 All you need is a few ingredients to make these mouth-watering, juicy grilled beer brats!

-Bratwurst: Raw bratwurst is what we’re looking for here.
-Sometimes you’ll see bratwurst that’s already cooked and just needs to be finished off on the grill but since we’re cooking these bratwurst in beer, we need them raw.
+- Bratwurst: Raw bratwurst is what we’re looking for here.
+Sometimes you’ll see bratwurst that’s already cooked and just needs to be finished off on the grill but since we’re simmering this bratwurst in beer, we need them raw.

-Beer: Use your favorite beer or what you like to drink.
+- Beer: Use your favorite beer, whatever you like to drink.
 A summer ale like we have here is delicious, but you can use a pilsner, lager or really anything you have on hand.
 Darker beers like stout work great too if you really want to amp up the beer flavor in these brats!

 How Do You Make Beer Brats?